-I’ll always sign up for programs even if I’m not sure I’ll stay at the hotel brand again.
+I always sign up for programs even when I’m not sure if I’ll stay with the hotel chain again.
 You never know when points may come in handy.
-Besides, just joining a program gives you perks like in-room internet or at least prevents you from getting the worst room in the hotel (and trust me…years ago, I got that room on more than one occasion).
+Besides, just joining a program gives you perks like in-room internet or at it least (usually) prevents you from getting the worst room in the hotel (and trust me…years ago, I got that room on more than one occasion).

-Keeping hotel points active does require some effort.
-However, using a website like AwardWallet can help you keep track of all of your points and miles accounts.
+Keeping hotel points active requires effort.
+However, using a website like AwardWallet helps you keep track of all of your points and miles accounts.

 Here are links to the sign-up pages for the major hotel programs, along with the expiration policy and perks each program gives to entry-level members: